Old Shep: Elvis Presley connection

 On October 3, 1945, Elvis Presley sang "Old Shep" at age ten for his first public performance, a singing contest at the Mississippi-Alabama Fair and Dairy Show.
 Dressed as a cowboy, he stood on a chair to reach the microphone.
 He came in fifth place, winning $5 and a free ticket to the fair rides.
 At sixteen years of age, in 1951, he again performed it for a talent show at L. C. Humes High School, where he was a student, winning an encore for his performance.
-Elvis' cover version was released in 1956.
+Presley's cover version was released in 1956.